Table of contents

 Though it’s been around for a while, there are constant improvements being made to the ABA method all the time.

-Still, if it’s new to you, read on and Lucy’s story will help you understand why thousands of parents turn to ABA therapy to help their children with autism.
+Still, if it’s new to you, read on and Tyler’s story will help you understand why thousands of parents turn to ABA therapy to help their children with autism.

 Tyler’s care plan: